 How prompt routing works at inference time

 This matters because Fable 5 and Opus 4.8 are different models with different capability profiles.
-Fable 5 is priced at $10 per million input tokens and $50 per million output tokens.1 Opus 4.8 runs at $5/$25 per million tokens.4 Anthropic’s pricing page and model documentation do not clarify whether a fallback response is billed at the Fable 5 rate, the Opus 4.8 rate, or the Fable 5 rate regardless of which model executes the generation.2
+Fable 5 is priced at $10 per million input tokens and $50 per million output tokens.1 Opus 4.8 runs at $5/$25 per million tokens.4 [Updated June 2026] When a fallback occurs, the response is billed at Opus 4.8 rates, not Fable 5 rates — and prompts that trigger the classifier before any output is generated are not billed at all.2

 The tokenizer introduces an additional variable.
 Both Fable 5 and Opus 4.8 use the tokenizer introduced with Claude Opus 4.7, which produces roughly 30% more tokens from the same text than pre-4.7 models.2 Teams migrating from earlier Claude versions should account for that difference when estimating token budgets, independent of the routing question.